 Te Korowai o Waiheke – Towards Predator Free Waiheke

-The Te Korowai o Waiheke project will involve careful co-ordination and community engagement, utilising a mix of methods (traps and enclosed baits stations), across townships, lifestyle blocks, vineyards, farms and reserves.
+The Te Korowai o Waiheke programme will involve careful co-ordination and community engagement, utilising a mix of tools and methods, across townships, lifestyle blocks, vineyards, farms and reserves.
 It is one of the first projects to benefit from Auckland Council’s targeted environment rate.
 Find out more on their Facebook page.